jordles/notes/Hash Tables.md

 * **Hashing Process** - The hash function takes the input and turns it into a hash code.
 The function will perform a series of mathematical operations on the input data, scrambling it up in a unique way.
 * **Fixed-Size Output** - Regardless of the input size, the hash function always spits out a fixed-size value, like a short string of characters or a number.

+## Terminology
+* Map - a data structure that stores key-value pairs.
+* Bucket - a container that holds key-value pairs.
+* Pair - a key-value pair.

 ```js
 // creating our own hash table
 class HashTable {